 Philip Haddix manages a number of The Solar Foundation’s projects and performs research in support of new and existing initiatives.
 In particular, Philip oversees the Foundation's activities under the SunShot Solar Outreach Partnership program and provides research and management support on several labor market and schools-based projects.
 He played a key role in the development and publication of the National Solar Jobs Census 2012.
-Philip’s prior professional experiences in the energy and environmental arena include stints with the Sierra Club/Blue Green Alliance and the Solar Energy Industries Association.
-He holds a Masters of Public Affairs from the School of Public and Environmental Affairs at Indiana University with concentrations in Energy and Environmental Policy and a bachelor’s degree in Anthropology from the University of West Georgia.
+Prior to joining TSF, Philip worked with both the Sierra Club/Blue Green Alliance and the Solar Energy Industries Association.
+He holds a Masters of Public Affairs from the School of Public and Environmental Affairs at Indiana University with concentrations in Energy and Environmental Policy.

 Alexander Winn works on many of The Solar Foundation's key projects, including the SunShot Solar Outreach Partnership program which aims to remove solar market barriers and encourage solar deployment among local governments and communities.
 He managed the design and development of the State Solar Jobs Map.
 Before joining the Foundation, Alexander was an integral member of the George Washington University Solar Institute since its formation.
 There, he managed the Institute's public outreach, including the Annual Solar Symposium, online communications, and various research efforts.
 He recently worked to support the government affairs team of the Solar Energy Industries Association, particularly on regulatory issues related to electricity transmission and public lands.
 Alexander earned a Master in Public Administration with a concentration in Public-Private Policy and Management and a bachelor's degree in Political Science from the George Washington University.